My LDC Benefits

 Teen depression isn't a weakness or something that can be overcome with willpower — it can have serious consequences and requires long-term treatment.
 For most teens, depression symptoms ease with treatment such as medication and psychological counseling.

-Teen depression signs and symptoms include a change from the teenager's previous attitude and behavior that can cause significant distress and problems at school or home, in social activities or other areas of life.
+Teen depression signs and symptoms include a change from the teenager's previous attitude and behavior that can cause significant distress and problems at school or home, in social activities, or in other areas of life.

 Depression symptoms can vary in severity, but changes in your teen's emotions and behavior may include the examples below.